urjaman/babi/README.md

 - (atleast slightly) optimized drawing and memory operations (did i read it draws the whole screen always with a buffer that is realloc'd on every append to it...)
+- line cutting and pasting (CTRL-K and U from nano)
+- CTRL-W to find

 TODO:
-- line cutting and pasting (CTRL-K and U from nano)
-- nano-compatible keybindings (CTRL-W to find, CTRL-X to save and quit, CTRL-O to save) (these will be in addition to the kilo ones but just so it requires basically 0 learning from using nano)
+- nano-compatible keybindings (CTRL-X to save and quit, CTRL-O to save with filename check) (these will be in addition to the kilo ones but just so it requires basically 0 learning from using nano)
 - shell script syntax highlighting (shell scripts are what you're mostly editing on BusyBox systems anyways)
 - BusyBoxy feature configuration: